forvalho/household/README.md

 - **Admin Dashboard**: Create and manage tasks, view member statistics, and generate reports
 - **Member Dashboard**: View and manage assigned tasks with a simple interface
 - **Task Management**: Create, assign, and track task completion
-- **Tasks Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done).
+- **Tasks Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done)
 - **Points System**: Tasks earn points based on difficulty
 - **Recurring Tasks**: Support for daily and weekly recurring tasks
 - **Member Profiles**: Customizable avatars and names

 ## Core Features

-- **Profile-Based Login**: A visual, avatar-based login screen for family members.
+- **Profile-Based Login**: A visual, avatar-based login screen for family members
 - **Role-Based Access**:
-    - **Members**: Can view their dashboard and complete assigned tasks.
+    - **Members**: Can view their dashboard and complete assigned tasks
-    - **Admins**: Can manage members, tasks, admins, and view reports.
+    - **Admins**: Can manage members, tasks, admins, and view reports
-- **Customizable Avatars**: Users can personalize their avatars using the DiceBear API, choosing from dozens of styles and custom background colors.
+- **Customizable Avatars**: Users can personalize their avatars using the DiceBear API, choosing from dozens of styles and custom background colors
-- **Task Kanban Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done).
+- **Tasks Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done)
-- **Admin Dashboard**: A central place for admins to oversee all tasks assigned to all members.
+- **Admin Dashboard**: A central place for admins to oversee all tasks assigned to all members with a modern sidebar layout
-- **RSpec Test Suite**: A solid testing foundation to ensure application stability.
+- **RSpec Test Suite**: A solid testing foundation to ensure application stability

 ## Technology Stack